n3wang/general-docs-public/content/1 - software-engineering/P2 - Leetcode/p2-sql-1.md

   - software-engineer
   - sql
 ---
+- This set of problems are leetcode sql based, with the objectives of sharping your sql skills before an intervew

 Write a solution to find all dates' `id` with higher temperatures compared to its previous dates
 ```sql